 Udon Thani Bus Stop

-- Phet Praset bus services depart from this point in front of CentralPlaza Udon Thani.
+- Phet Praset bus services depart from in front of CentralPlaza Udon Thani.

 Sakon Nakhon of Bus Station